MediaArea/MediaAreaXml/DataDictionary_mediaconch.md

 ### Introduction

 The MediaConch Data Dictionary offers documentation and definitions for the MediaConch XML format.
-MediaConch XML is supported as an export document by MediaArea utilities, particularly [MediaConch](https://mediaarea.net/MediaConch).
+MediaConch XML is supported as an export document by MediaArea utility [MediaConch](https://mediaarea.net/MediaConch).

 Developed by [MediaArea](https://mediaarea.net).